microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraUserManager.md

 ## Description

-The Get-EntraUserManager cmdlet gets the manager of a user in Microsoft Entra ID.
+The `Get-EntraUserManager` cmdlet gets the manager of a user in Microsoft Entra ID.
+Specify `ObjectId` parameter to get the specific manager of user.

 ## Examples